jhnnsjkbk/jhnnsjkbk.github.io/media.md

 # Honors

 ### NASA MSFC Honor Award
-I received the NASA Honor Award from Marshall Space Flight Center (MSFC) for my contributions to foundation models for earth observations.
+I received the NASA Honor Award from Marshall Space Flight Center (MSFC) for my contributions to foundation models for earth observations in summer 2024.

-### IBM Significant External Honor (2025)
+### IBM Significant External Honor
-I was recognized with an IBM Significant External Honor for my contributions in geospatial AI as part of our collaboration with NASA.
+I was recognized with an IBM Significant External Honor in 2025 for my contributions in geospatial AI as part of our collaboration with NASA.

-### IBM Accomplishment Award (2024)
+### IBM Accomplishment Award
-My work on foundation models for weather and climate assessments have been awarded with an IBM Accomplishment Award.
+My work on foundation models for weather and climate assessments have been awarded with an IBM Accomplishment Award in 2024.

-### IBM Outstanding Accomplishment Award (2023)
+### IBM Outstanding Accomplishment Award
-In summer 2023, my contributions on pioneering foundation models to accelerate scientific discovery have been awarded with an IBM Outstanding Accomplishment Award.
+In summer 2023, my contributions on pioneering foundation models to accelerate scientific discovery have been awarded with an IBM Outstanding Accomplishment Award in 2023.

-### Tenure-Track Professorship Recommendation (2025)
+### Tenure-Track Professorship Recommendation
-I was fortunate enough to be recommended for a tenure-track professorship at a German university of excellence.
+I was fortunate enough to be recommended for a tenure-track professorship at a German university of excellence in winter 2024.

 ### Dissertation Award Nomination of VDE ITG (under review)
 My thesis on data-centric AI has been nominated for a VDE ITG dissertation award (currently under review).